Attach2Cloud

 The reason is simple: Outlook – Exchange messaging rationalization.

-From a technical point of view, Attach2Cloud reduces the size of emails for which it has replaced attachments by Modern Attachments (i.e., links) by a factor of 1,000.
-For example, the size of an email initially containing 35 MB of attachments is reduced to a few tens of KB by Attach2Cloud.
+From a technical point of view, Attach2Cloud commonly reduces the size of emails for which it has replaced attachments by Modern Attachments (i.e., links) by a factor of 1,000 or even more.
+For example, if you take an email initially containing 35 MB of attachments Attach2Cloud reduces its size to only a few tens of KB.

-It is like if these attached files had disappeared.
+It is as if these attached files had disappeared.

-This is an undeniable benefit in terms of agility and performance for all of your Outlook users as well as for your messaging infrastructure.
+This is an undeniable benefit in terms of agility and performance for all of your MS Outlook users (think about OST synchronization for instance) as well as for your messaging infrastructure (network bandwidth and MS Exchange storage savings).

 Question #15